dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Before 3.0, when EF Core failed to convert a query expression to SQL or to a parameter, it would instead evaluate it on the client.
+Before 3.0, when EF Core couldn't convert an expression that was part of a query to either SQL or a parameter, it automatically evaluated the expression on the client.
 By default, client evaluation of potentially expensive expressions only triggered a warning.

 **New behavior**

-Starting with 3.0, EF Core only allows expressions in the top-level projection (the last `Select()` in the query) to be evaluated on the client.
+Starting with 3.0, EF Core only allows expressions in the top-level projection (the last `Select()` call in the query) to be evaluated on the client.
-If expressions in any other part of the query can't be converted to either parameters or SQL, then an exception is thrown.
+When expressions in any other part of the query can't be converted to either SQL or a parameter, an exception is thrown.

 **Why**

 Automatic client evaluation of queries allows many queries to be executed even if important parts of them can't be translated.
 This behavior can result in unexpected and potentially damaging behavior that may only become evident in production.
-For example, a query containing a condition in `Where()` which can't be translated, results in all rows from the table being transferred from the database server, and the filter being applied on the client.
+For example, a condition in a `Where()` call which can't be translated can cause all rows from the table to be transferred from the database server, and the filter to be applied on the client.
-This situation can easily go undetected if the table contains only a few rows in development, but hit hard when you move the application to production, where the table may contain millions of rows.
+This situation can easily go undetected if the table contains only a few rows in development, but hit hard when the application moves to production, where the table may contain millions of rows.
 Client evaluation warnings also proved too easy to ignore during development.

 Besides this, automatic client evaluation can lead to issues in which improving query translation for specific expressions caused unintended breaking changes between releases.

 **Mitigations**

-If a query can't be fully translated, then either rewrite the query in a form that can be translated or use `AsEnumerable()`, `ToList()`, or similar to explicitly bring data back to the client where it can then be further processed using LINQ-to-Objects.
+If a query can't be fully translated, then either rewrite the query in a form that can be translated, or use `AsEnumerable()`, `ToList()`, or similar to explicitly bring data back to the client where it can then be further processed using LINQ-to-Objects.

-## Entity Framework Core isn't part of the ASP.NET Core shared framework
+## Entity Framework Core is no longer part of the ASP.NET Core shared framework

 [Tracking Issue Announcements#325](https://github.com/aspnet/Announcements/issues/325)

-This change was introduced in ASP.NET Core 3.0 preview 1.
+This change was introduced in ASP.NET Core 3.0-preview 1.

 **Old behavior**